 Clinical Associate Professor of Business Economics and Public Policy

-Healthcare is the most valuable industry in the U.S. economy, but in our country, it is mostly broken, says Phil Powell, associate dean at the Kelley School of Business and clinical associate professor of business economics.
+Healthcare is the most valuable industry in the U.S. economy, but in our country, it is mostly broken, says Phil Powell, clinical associate professor of business economics.
 Literature suggests one-third of every healthcare dollar is wasted, totaling $1.2 trillion in value that could be harvested by better management decisions.

 “When you use management knowledge to practice medicine, you not only reduce cost and improve economic efficiency but also save more lives,” says Powell.